Trovemaster/exocross/docs/source/keywords.rst

 * QN: The designation of the quantum numbers  (QN) to columns can be done using the QN section.
 In this section `vib` is used for the range of the vibrational QNs; `K` is for the column with the rotational "K"; `Sym` is for symmetry; `Nsym` is number of the symmetries; `Nmodes` stands for the number of vibrational modes.
 The column numbering starts after the J column (4th).
 The vibrational addressing is required for when vibrational temperature is used.
+`density` can be used to give the non-LTE vibrational populations.

 ::